pacnpal/Pac-cogs/birthday/README.md

 - Assigns a special birthday role to users
 - Sends a celebratory message with random cake (or pie) emojis
-- Automatically removes the birthday role at midnight, temporarily stores so tasks will complete even if cog is reloaded
+- Automatically removes the birthday role at midnight
 - Configurable timezone for role expiration
 - Option to set a specific channel for birthday announcements (defaults to the channel where the command is used)
 - Restricts usage of the birthday command to specified roles
 - Users can assign the birthday role without needing a role higher than it in the hierarchy
-- Full slash command support for all commands
+- Full slash command and context menu support
+- Persistent birthday role removal scheduling (survives bot restarts)
+- Birthday role removal task checking

 ## Commands

 All commands support both prefix and slash command syntax:

+### Admin Commands
-- `[p]birthdayset role` or `/birthdayset role`: Set the birthday role
+- `[p]setrole` or `/setrole`: Set the birthday role
-- `[p]birthdayset addrole` or `/birthdayset addrole`: Add a role that can use the birthday command
+- `[p]addrole` or `/addrole`: Add a role that can use the birthday command
-- `[p]birthdayset removerole` or `/birthdayset removerole`: Remove a role from using the birthday command
+- `[p]removerole` or `/removerole`: Remove a role from using the birthday command
-- `[p]birthdayset timezone` or `/birthdayset timezone`: Set the timezone for the birthday role expiration
+- `[p]settimezone` or `/settimezone`: Set the timezone for the birthday role expiration
-- `[p]birthdayset channel` or `/birthdayset channel`: Set the channel for birthday announcements
+- `[p]setchannel` or `/setchannel`: Set the channel for birthday announcements

+### User Commands
 - `[p]birthday` or `/birthday`: Assign the birthday role to a user
+- Context Menu > "Give Birthday Role": Right-click a user to assign the birthday role
 - `[p]bdaycheck` or `/bdaycheck`: Check upcoming birthday role removal tasks

 ## Support